lucasloura/lucasloura/README.md

 ## Hello 👋, I'm Lucas!

-This is the place where I share stuff and break things!
+This is the place where I share things and break stuff!

 - 🌱  I’m currently studying system analysis and development